RubixML/ML/docs/cross-validation/metrics/probabilistic-accuracy.md

 <span style="float:right;"><a href="https://github.com/RubixML/ML/blob/master/src/CrossValidation/Metrics/ProbabilisticAccuracy.php">[source]</a></span>

 # Probabilistic Accuracy
-This metric comes from the sports betting domain, where it's used to measure the accuracy of predictions by looking at the "confidence" of class predictions with a simple formula.
-The final score is the average of the predicted probabilities of the ground-truth label.
+This metric comes from the sports betting domain, where it's used to measure the accuracy of predictions by looking at the probabilities of class predictions.
+Accordingly, this metric places additional weight on the "confidence" of each prediction.

 !!! note
     Metric assumes probabilities are between 0 and 1 and their joint distribution sums to 1.